vmsmith/CookBook/pork_roast_dry_rubbed.md

 #### Directions
 1. Apply seasoning rub over the meat.
 Massage and press into meat as best possible.
-2. Place meat in a large zip-top bag, sealed, overnight to marinate.
+2. Place meat in a large zip-top bag (or wrap in Saran wrap) sealed, for at least one day.
 3. Preheat oven to 350F.
 4. Place seasoned pork but on wire rack of a roasting pan with the fat side up.
 5. Place in oven at approximately 3-4 hours.